MSUSAzureAccelerators/AI-Powered-Call-Center-Intelligence-Accelerator/README.md

 The AI Powered Call Center Intelligence Accelerator drives huge cost saving in call center operations while improving call center efficiency & customer satisfaction.

 It improves the manager, call center agent, and customer experience in real-time scenarios by supporting guidance into next-best action, next-best offer, cross-sell, and up-sell as well as enabling a more personalized and efficient experience.
-Delivers deeper business insights for managers and enables them to evaluate call center performance far more efficiently and effectively in batch scenarios.
+It delivers deeper business insights for managers and enables them to evaluate call center performance far more efficiently and effectively in batch scenarios.
+Data insight on customer sentiment, topic analysis, and other valuable call attributes are served up in a user-friendly visual dashboard in Power BI.

 This is a sample accelerator for Call Center Intelligence powered by Azure AI.
 It shows how Azure AI services could be used both in real-time and batch scenarios for an Intelligent Contact Center.